-Wевв/Wевв (1897).
+- 15 Webb/Webb (1897).

-Webb/Webb (1897) part 1.
+- 16 WEBB/WEBB (1897) part 1.

-Webb/Webb (1897) part 2.
+- 17 Webb/Webb (1897) part 2.

-Flanders (1968) 3.
+- 18 Flanders (1968) 3.

-Webb/Webb (1920) 760.

-See further Dukes (2008).
+- 19 WEBB/WEBB (1920) 760.
+20 See further Dukes (2008).

+- 20 See Turtiler DUKES (2008).

-See generally Dukes (2009).
+- 21 See generally DUKES (2009).

-Kahn-Freund (1959) 224.
+- 22 Kahn-Freund (1959) 224.

-Flanders (1968) 12.
+- 23 Flanders (1968) 12.

-of material gains to the establishment of rights in industry; the right to a defined rate of wages, the right not to have to work longer than a certain number of hours, the right to be paid for holidays, and so on".
-As such, collective bargaining was seen to promote the "rule of law" in employment relationships", albeit within a channel of conflict

 As a consequence, workers' representation in management or their involvement in controlling industry could not serve as a fundamental underpinning in post-war understandings of industrial democracy.
-Trade unions could only represent the industrial interests of workers, and participation in management was "unacceptable" as it threatened trade-union independence.
-In 1968, the Donovan Commission asserted that "collective bargaining is the most effective means of giving workers the right to representation in decisions affecting their working lives".
+Trade unions could only represent the industrial interests of workers, and participation in management was "unacceptable" as it threatened trade-union independence.26 In 1968, the Donovan Commission asserted that "collective bargaining is the most effective means of giving workers the right to representation in decisions affecting their working lives".27

-Yet as the post-war economic boom slowed, successive UK governments began to advocate industrial rationalisation, which in turn "creat[ed] a need to extend the sphere of workers' influence".
-28 By the late 1960s, mainstream union figures, in particular Jack Jones of the Transport and General Workers' Union (TGWU), were arguing that "Industrial Democracy is a natural extension of trade unionism".29 Jones's assessment of trade union power and influence in the UK was that unions were very strong on the "low ground", at workplace and plant levels, through a strong shop steward movement and collective bargaining, and on the "high ground" through their involvement in economic and industrial planning.
+Yet as the post-war economic boom slowed, successive UK governments began to advocate industrial rationalisation, which in turn "creat[ed] a need to extend the sphere of workers' influence".28 By the late 1960s, mainstream union figures, in particular Jack Jones of the Transport and General Workers' Union (TGWU), were arguing that "Industrial Democracy is a natural extension of trade unionism".29 Jones's assessment of trade union power and influence in the UK was that unions were very strong on the "low ground", at workplace and plant levels, through a strong shop steward movement and collective bargaining, and on the "high ground" through their involvement in economic and industrial planning.
 However, they were weak on the "middle ground", at company/corporate level, where company policy and strategy were formulated.
-For Jones, worker representatives on company boards would be in a position to rectify this gap and would enable workers to make a meaningful contribution and consent to their employer's decision-making.
-The Trades Union Congress (TUC) and its affiliates largely backed Jones, although there remained a fear that having worker representatives on boards could weaken collective bargaining and undermine trade unions.
-Left-wing intellectuals and academics remained sceptical of the fit between worker representation on boards, at least when imposed through legislation, and collective lais-sez-faire.
+For Jones, worker representatives on company boards would be in a position to rectify this gap and would enable workers to make a meaningful contribution and consent to their employer's decision-making.30 The Trades Union Congress (TUC) and its affiliates largely backed Jones, although there remained a fear that having worker representatives on boards could weaken collective bargaining and undermine trade unions.
+Left-wing intellectuals and academics remained sceptical of the fit between worker representation on boards, at least when imposed through legislation, and collective laissez-faire.31